Colours of the Canadian Fall

 Day 11 Blue Mountain Village - Toronto - In flight

 En route to Toronto, we visit Ontario’s first European Community, Sainte-Marie among the Hurons.
 This was the headquarters for the French Jesuit Mission to spread Catholicism to the Huron Wendat people.
 In 1639, the Jesuits began construction of a fenced community that included barracks, a church, workshops and residences.
 It became a wilderness home to 66 French men, representing one-fifth of the entire population of New France.
 Sainte-Marie's brief history ended in 1649, when members of the mission community were forced to abandon and burn their homes, which have been carefully reconstructed.
-We then continue to Toronto Airport for a direct, scheduled Air Canada flight to London.
+We then transfer to the airport for your overnight return flight to the UK.